GitHub CLI 2.94.0 now allows reading and writing Discussions via gh discussion, and listing Agent Skills via gh skill.

 Compatibility with AI Agents

-Having gh discussion list / view increases the range of targets you can have AI agents investigate.
+Having gh discussion list / view increases the targets that can be investigated by AI agents.

-For example, when you're stuck on how to use a certain CLI, it becomes easier to have agents investigate in the following order:
+For example, when stuck on how to use a certain CLI, it becomes easier to have an agent investigate in the following order:

-gh issue list - Search for related Discussions with
+2. Search for related Discussions with gh discussion list

-viewto summarize found Issues and Discussions - Cross-reference with README and release notes
+4. Cross-reference with the README and release notes

-Information on GitHub doesn't only exist in Issues — it may also be in Discussions.
-With Discussions now accessible from the CLI, you can naturally extend an agent's research scope.
+Information on GitHub may exist not only in Issues but also in Discussions.
+Now that Discussions can be handled from the CLI, it becomes natural to expand the agent's research scope.

 Listing Agent Skills with gh skill list